rubabkar/Machine-Learning-Fall-2022/README.md

 # Applied Machine Learning (Fall 2022 - PNW)
-A comprehensive review of various ML concepts such as constructing a Simple Linear Regression Model to establishing a Classification Model.
+A comprehensive review of various ML concepts such as constructing a Simple Linear Regression Model given a dataset (Iris, MNIST, Winequality.csv) to establishing a Classification Model.